 The average home insurance premium in California is $980 a month, while the national average is $1,034 a month.
 California has the 22nd highest average insurance premiums in the country.

 Household Income: 60,487

 % of Income on Home Ownership: 41.60%

-California residents understand the value of home insurance.
+This is why California residents understand the immense value of home insurance.
 The median home value in California is $366,400, with an average household size of just under three people.
 With a median household income of$60,190, Californian’s spend about 41.6% of their household income on home ownership.
 Because of this, California is ranked 2nd in the country for states whose residents spend the most on home ownership.
 Let an insurance expert help you find the right homeowners insurance policy for you.

 With any new policy, insurance companies assess how risky it will be to insure your home.
 This has a direct effect on how much you pay for your policy.
 The higher the risk, the more you’ll pay.

-Homeowners Insurance in California
+How Does Homeowners Insurance Work in California?